rhallk01/IMG_420_Assignment_1/README.md

 * There is music for the Main Menu screen, music for the game, and a death sound

 #### NPC:
 * There is an enemy who walks back and forth across a platform, if you touch him you die!
+His name is Winter